 The Mash guide to telling the celebrities from the dancers on Strictly

-AS the new series of Strictly begins, the British public faces the same old problem – which of these people is supposedly famous?
+WITH a new series of Strictly on screens, the British public faces the same old problem – which of these people is supposedly famous?

 Is the person extremely bad at dancing?
 If so they are likely to be a newsreader or other media personality forced into performing by veiled threats from the BBC.